 - Create a birdhouse village in the trees.
 Paint and hang multiple chalet birdhouses for backyard whimsy.
 See my easy birdhouse village tutorial.

 - Give the birds a spot to cool down.
-You could make a bird bath with a serving platter or other bowl-shaped item, or pick up a ready-made option.
+You could pick up a ready-made birdbath or make one with a serving platter or plant saucer.
+Plus get more modern birdbath ideas and cleaning tips.

 - And don’t forget a cute little bee bath.
 These should be shallow with small stones or marbles, like this.